InventorsDev/inventors-frontend/README.md

 This repository contains the front-end code for the Inventors website.
 The project is built using Next.js 14, TypeScript, and Tailwind CSS.

+> Please always remember to pull the latest changes with `git pull` and make sure you always work on a new branch for each issue you are working on!

 ## Installation

 To get started with the project, follow these steps: